emer/gosl/README.md

 * HLSL does not do multi-pass compiling, so all dependent types must be specified *before* being used in other ones, and this also precludes referencing the *current* type within itself.  todo: can you just use a forward declaration?

 ## Syntax

-* Cannot use the Go variable define operator `:=`  -- you will get an error in the glslc compiler stage.
-It is possible in the future to support this, but it requires a more elaborate form of file processing.
-Use `var <name> <type>` to define new local variables instead.

 * Cannot use multiple return values, or multiple assignment of variables in a single `=` expression.